 You must lie still during the scan, which takes 30 - 60 minutes.

-You must sign a consent form.
-Remove all jewelry and metal objects.
+You will need to sign a consent form.
+You will need to take off all jewelry and metal objects before the test.

-The injection will feel like a sharp prick.
-The site may be tender to the touch for a few minutes.
+You will feel a sharp prick when you get the injection.
+The site may be sore for a few minutes.

 The hardest part of the scan is holding still.
 The scan itself is painless.
 The technician can help make you comfortable before the scan begins.

-This test may be done to search for an unknown source of fevers.
-It is most often used for a cancer of the lymph system called lymphoma.
+This test may be done to look for the cause of a fever.
+It is used most often to look for a cancer of the lymph system called lymphoma.

 Gallium normally collects in bones, the liver, spleen, the large bowel, and breast tissue.